junxit/us-congress-bills-115/metadata.md

 - 2017-11-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 638). (text: CR H9441)
 - 2017-11-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 638).(text: CR H9441)
 - 2017-11-29 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-05-17 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2018-07-30 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2018-07-30 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2018-07-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 541.